robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.Communication/README.md

 ### Events

 Server events are mapped to .NET events.
 When the client decodes an event message from the server, the appropriate event will be raised with the corresponding data and, if applicable, parent ID.
+The meaning of parent ID is context-dependent, but usually deductible (e.g, the parent action point ID for the ActionAdded event).

 The library provides special handling for messages containing the `change_type` field, which have up to four mapped C# events depending on the possible change types (`Added`, `Updated`, `BaseUpdated`, and `Removed`).